ninabarzh/broomstick/content/posts/digital-currencies.md

 cover:
   image: "/images/purchase-blocked.png"
   alt: "A woman at a supermarket checkout looks confused as the screen reads “PURCHASE BLOCKED: DIETARY POLICY.”
 Behind her, other shoppers face similar digital payment refusals for reasons like age restriction, carbon limit, and social credit, highlighting a dystopian scenario of programmable money control."
-  caption: "When your digital pound decides you're not allowed to buy bread—welcome to the brave new world of programmable money and policy-enforced shopping limits."
+  caption: "When your digital pound decides you're not allowed to buy bread, welcome to the brave new world of programmable money and policy-enforced shopping limits."
   relative: false
 ---

 Digital currencies promise a brave new world of financial innovation.
 But let us not get carried away with the techno-optimism.
-These things are not just magic internet money—they come with a tangled web of risks, from eye-watering scams to dystopian surveillance features.
+These things are not just magic internet money, they come with a tangled web of risks, from eye-watering scams to dystopian surveillance features.
 Especially when central banks start sniffing around with programmable money and “policy precision”.